 How many Internet users are there globally?

-The web is growing fast, with mobile devices being used to access social media the fastest growing segment, it grew by more than 280 million globally from 2015 to 2016.
+The web is growing fast, with mobile devices being used to access social media the fastest growing segment, for perspective, in 2015 it grew by more than 280 million globally in 2016.

 You might think that the dark web is where malware writers hang out, but in fact they prefer popular sites with loads of traffic and several users to choose from.
 Of course, pornography sites still pose a problem for businesses that need to defend the network from malware, but attackers go for seemingly benign sites, load malware on them, and avoid the usual filters.